f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab1/lab1.rst

 -------

 Let's start with the *explain* command.
 Kubernetes explain command provides documentation of the resource or specific field of the resource.
 In past labs, you used imperative commands to create pods but we only covered the fields used.
-You can find reference to all object right from the cli.
+You can find reference to all objects right from the cli.

 Example: